armakuni/fizzbuzz-dev-container-demo/README.md

 ## FizzBuzz Example

-The repo contains a a FizzBuzz app, complete with tests and a Dockerfile to build the app into an image.
+The repo contains a FizzBuzz app, complete with tests and a Dockerfile to build the app into an image.

 For ease, various commands have been added to a Makefile